Pamella30/Pamella-Oliveira/README.md

 ### Hi!
 I'm P.Cruz

-- 🌱 I’m currently learning Python
-- 🗺 Brazilian citizen eligible to work full-time in the Republic of Ireland.
+- Brazilian citizen eligible to work full-time in the Republic of Ireland.

+Currently studying the Python language.
+I am looking for entry-level positions in this language.
+I am a team player, I like to learn and help.

+IT support professional with over 6 years of experience assisting customers with hardware and software related issues.
+In-depth technical support for Tier 1 and Tier 2 customers.
-- 📫 How to reach me: suporte.pamella@gmail.com
+- How to reach me: suporte.pamella@gmail.com

 <div align="center">
   <a href="https://github.com/Pamella30">